SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex3/readme.md

    or go to your service binding ![srvb icon](images/adt_srvb.png)**`ZRAP100_UI_TRAVEL_O4_###`** and start the Fiori elements App preview for the **`Travel`** entity set.

 2. Create a new _Travel_ instance.
 An ID should now be assigned automatically by the logic you just implemented.
-   No dialog for manualy entering a Travel ID should be displayed now.
+   No dialog for manually entering a Travel ID should be displayed now.
 The Travel ID will be assigned automatically.

    ![Travel App Preview](images/preview2.png)